Is Reading Fiction A Waste Of Time? What Research Says

 • Research at The New School in New York City has found evidence that reading literary fiction improves empathy.
 It improves a reader’s capacity to understand what others are thinking and feeling.

 • An article, ‘Your Brain on Fiction’, published in The New York Times in March 2012 states many studies to show how reading fiction impacts our brain.
 Brain scans done during this research are revealing what happens in our heads when we read a detailed description, a metaphor, or an emotional exchange between characters; all of which are an integral part of fiction books.
 The research suggests that stories stimulate the brain and even change how we act in life.
-You can read more about this research from here.
+You can read more about this research here.

 • According to a Research by the University of Sussex reading for even six minutes can reduce your stress levels by as high as 68 percent!
 Psychologists believe that this is probably because when we are lost in a book, our mind is focused on reading and that little distraction from the real world and our problems into a literary world eases the tensions in muscles and heart.